Kanuku Mountains: Kanuku Mountains Protected Area (Guyana)

 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range divides the Rupununi from the north's wetlands and the south's savannas.
 The mountains have been designated a National Protected Area.

 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range essentially divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range essentially divides the Rupununi from the north's wetlands and the south's savannas.

-The Kanuku Mountains are part of administrative Region Nine (Upper Takutu, Upper Essequibo), the largest of the 10 administrative regions of Guyana.
+The Kanuku Mountains are part of administrative Region Nine (Upper Takutu, Upper Essequibo), the largest of the ten administrative regions of Guyana.

-The eastern Kanuku Mountains and the western Kanuku Mountains are separated by the Rupununi River.
-The Rupununi region is considered to be one of the most ecologically diverse areas in the country.
+The Rupununi River separates the eastern Kanuku Mountains and the western Kanuku Mountains.
+The Rupununi region is considered one of the country's most ecologically diverse areas.

-The area is drained by the Takutu River in the west and by the Rupununi River to the east.
+The Takutu River drains the area to the west and the Rupununi River to the east.
 The Takutu drains into the Rio Branco in Brazil before joining the Amazon Basin.
 The Rupununi River flows into the Essequibo, Guyana's largest river.
 There is a single wet season from May through August and a long dry season from September through April.

-The 99%-forested mountains rise up to 1,100 m (3,600 ft) asl in height and are uninhabited.
-The area includes savanna and gallery forest in the lowlands and rainforest in the mountainous area.
+The 99%-forested mountains rise to 1,100 m (3,600 ft) asl in height and are uninhabited.
+The area includes savanna and gallery forest in the lowlands and rainforests in the mountainous region.

 Kanuku Mountains Protected Area